-- 1. General Precautions on Handling of Product
+- 1. General Precautions in the Handling of MPU/MCU Products

 - 2. Configuration of This Manual

 - 3. Preface

-- 4. Main Revisions in This Edition
+- 4. Main Revisions for This Edition

 The list of revisions is a summary of points that have been revised or added to earlier versions.
 This does not include all of the revised contents.
-For details, see the actual locations in this manual
+For details, see the actual locations in this manual.

-- Contents
+- 5. Contents

-- 6 Overview
+- 6. Overview

 - 7. Description of Functional Modules

 - CPU and System-Control Modules

 - On-Chip Peripheral Modules